renaissance-publishing/renaissance/content/chapters/20-senses-movements-and-special-abilities.md

 Most movement modes list a *base* and *full* movement rates; these correspond to how far a character can move during a turn, and are mainly used in *Combat* (see *Combat*).
 Some movement modes also list a *maximum speed*; this is the is the *maximum* speed (normally) possible using that movement mode.
 Reaching *maximum speed* usually requires more than one turn; characters attempting to reach their maximum speed can usually increase their current speed by their *Full* rate each turn.
-(Of course, favorable conditions—such as rolling down hill, being in a current or having a tailwind—can help.)
+(Of course, favorable conditions — such as rolling down hill, being in a current or having a tailwind — can help.)
 So, for example, a character with *Walking 5/15/25* as their movement has a base rate of 5, a full rate of 15, and a maximum of 25; it'll take them two turns to reach their maximum

 Each *movement mode* has a linked *movement skill*; checks related to that movement are made using that *movement skill*.